Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/gameobject/gameobject.md

 ---
 ### FindComponentById
-Find a component with an id
+Find a component with an id.

 Parameters:
 - `id`: Unique id of the component